Author: Jacqui

 Earth Day Class Activities

 Every year, the United Nations recognizes April 22nd as International Mother Earth Day.
-It is a day we can all participate in making our air clean, our water fresh and our land unlittered rather than accepting the trash-filled oceans, the smoggy skies, and the debris-laden land that is becoming the norm.
+It is a day we can all participate in making our air clean, water fresh and land unlittered rather than accepting the trash-filled oceans, the smoggy skies, and the debris-laden land that is becoming the norm.

 Despite the questionable health of our world, we have made progress.
 Back in 1970, when Earth Day was first celebrated, trucks spewed black smoke as they drove down the highways, toxic waste was dumped into oceans with no repercussions, and the general opinion was that the Earth took care of itself.
 That changed when U.S. Senator Gaylord Nelson, Earth Day’s founder, witnessed the ravages of the 1969 massive oil spill in Santa Barbara California and decided it was time to do something.
 He started with a “national teach-in on the environment” with a simple goal: Encourage people to recognize the importance of protecting the Earth: